6658327943731727607287120

 Timothy P. Cotton

-Public Theologian and Author
+Anti-Imperial Theologian of Hope, and Author

 in the Post-Moltmannian tradition